arangodb/docs/3.4/appendix-java-script-modules-file-system.md

 ### join
 `fs.join(path, filename)`

-The function returns the combination of the path and filename, e.g. fs.join(Hello/World, foo.bar) would return Hello/World/foo.bar.
+The function returns the combination of the path and filename, e.g.
+`fs.join('folder', 'file.ext')` would return `folder/file.ext`.

 ### getTempFile